HIST-111 United States History to 1877

 This course examines United States history through the lens of ethnic and racial interplay.
 Students consider the experiences of a diverse set of historical actors, emphasizing shifting definitions of national identity, citizenship, and opportunity in America.
 Prerequisite: 100-level history course or instructor's permission.

 Examines the post-World War II development, institutional structure and policies of the European Union and its predecessors in the movement toward European integration, with a special emphasis on the current situation.
 Same as POLI-321.

 HIST-322 Pennsylvania History

 An examination of the history and government of Pennsylvania.
 In addition to analyzing political developments and the structure of the state constitution, students consider the experiences of a diverse set of historical actors who co-existed from the colonial period to the late 20th century.
 The course emphasizes the ways in which these groups interacted, as well as the means by which individuals made sense of such widespread changes as industrialization, demographic shifts and urbanization.
+Students may not receive credit for both HIST-322 and HIST-324.
 Prerequisite: 100-level history course or instructor's permission.

 HIST-323 History of American Medicine